“Rape Apologists”: Wits Activist Weighs In As Public Figures Take Sides in Bonko Khoza Allegations

 The broader concern on rape culture

-Nonhlanhla used the rape culture pyramid as reference.
+Nonhlanhla used the rape culture pyramid to reference her argument.
 According to Rape Crisis Cape Town Trust, this pyramid shows how sexual violence is linked to everyday behaviour, not just extreme cases.

 At the bottom are things like sexist jokes, rape jokes, and comments that ignore consent.
 These may seem small but they help normalise disrespect for boundaries.
 In the middle are serious violations like stalking, groping, sharing sexual images without consent, and other unwanted sexual behaviour, which are often excused or minimised.
 At the top are severe crimes like rape, drugging, and sexual assault.